12 Common Beginner Photography Mistakes

 Tips from Professional Photographers

-By the way, here are a few more tips from comments left by other microstock photographers who read this article:
+Here are a few more tips from comments left by other experienced microstock photographers who read this article.
+I am sure it may help you to avoid some photography mistakes:

 • Don’t forget to check the edges of the shot to understand what is getting into the frame (thanks to Afagundas);